-This kind of exercise relies on the passive movement of your legs to stretch out your trunk area.
+This core exercise relies on the passive movement of your legs to stretch out the muscles in your trunk.

-The shoulders should not move, just your legs.
+The shoulders should not move, only your legs.

-You’ll feel the most pull at the sides of your core and in your spine.
+You’ll feel the most pull in your oblique muscles.

 2. Physical Therapy Core Exercises

 Even though the title of this video directs these exercises to stroke patients, those with spinal cord injury will also benefit from these core exercises.